 Public Health Connected envisions a world in which public health professionals live fulfilling lives while making a positive impact on the health of communities.

-Our mission is to strengthen the community of public health professionals by providing them with resources that promote resilience, offering platforms to connect with each other, and empowering them to face the challenges of working in public health.
+Our mission is to strengthen the community of public health professionals by providing them with resources that promote resilience and offering platforms and opportunities to connect with each other, so that they are empowered to face the challenges of working in public health.